People with a disability

 - items posted to home via our postal delivery service

-- digital copies of print unit materials
+- digital copies of print unit materials by emailing our Course Resources and Access team

 If you are a community member, please contact the library to discuss your needs.